yksun/TACO/README.md

 ### Resuming And File Organization

 When running selected steps with `-s`/`--steps`, TACO checks only the tools needed by those requested steps.
 For example, `-s 13-14` will not warn about missing assembler binaries from Steps 1-9.
 Before each resumed step, TACO checks for expected upstream files and prints a specific warning naming the missing file type and the earlier step that should have produced it.

-Step 10 checks for raw assembler outputs from Steps 1-9 or existing normalized FASTAs; Step 12 and later check for the Step 10/11 outputs they need.
-For common cleanup outputs, TACO can also restore active inputs from `final_results/` or `telomere_pool/` back into the working locations needed by a resumed step.
+Step 10 checks for raw assembler outputs from Steps 1-9 or existing normalized FASTAs.
+Step 12 and later check for the Step 10/11 outputs they need.
+Step 13 runs only final QC on the refined assembly.
+Step 14 does not rerun final QC; it builds the report and organizes outputs.
+In full mode, `-s 14` always runs 14A.
+In assembly-only mode, `--assembly-only -s 14` runs 14B.

+For common cleanup outputs, TACO can restore active inputs from `final_results/` or `telomere_pool/` back into the working locations needed by a resumed step.
 TACO v1.3.2 uses public steps 0-14; use `-s 12-14` for the full final resume path rather than older `12-17` ranges.

 Cleanup keeps resumable working files in place when possible, copies stable publication-facing outputs into `final_results/`, copies telomere-pool products into `telomere_pool/`, and moves bulky transient work files into `temp/`.
 Final cleanup and assembly-only cleanup move raw assembler work directories into `temp/assemblers/`; normalized `assemblies/*.result.fasta` files remain the canonical comparison inputs, and Step 10 can also normalize from `temp/assemblers/` if those raw directories were already organized.
 If a resumed step warns that an upstream file is missing, rerun the producing step range (for example `-s 10-14`) or place the expected file back at the path shown in the warning.